sygmaprotocol/sygma-substrate-pallets/README.md

 Similarly, Asset MultiLocation can also map with `ResouceID` in the `ResourcePairs: Vec<(XcmAssetId, ResourceId)>`.
 In summary, `MultiLocation` of an `Asset` is the key in this relationship.

+Please note, `AssetID` does not necessarily have to be `u32`, it could be defined as `u8` or `u128`, etc. as well.
+In Sygma pallet, we defined it as `u32` for the demo purpose because sygma pallets use `pallet-assets` to manage foreign assets in the demo runtime.
+Other substrate chain developers could config their own implementation, for example, some parachains use `orml` token, which will have its own concept.

+***

 ### SCALE codec in substrate
 When sending and receiving over the network, substrate uses an encoding and decoding program called SCALE codec.
 The SCALE codec is not self-describing.
 It assumes the decoding context has all type knowledge about the encoded data.
 In general, each data type has its own rule when encoding by SCALE, so when decoding, they will follow their own rule based on its data type.